6 Things You Should Know About Having Sex During Your Period

-Here's what you should know about having sex during menstruation—the good, the bad, and the slightly messy.
+Here's what you should know about having sex on your period—the good, the bad, and the slightly messy.

 "If the patient is comfortable with it, then it's great to continue having sex throughout the month and not have to take a break," says Ford.
 "It's perfectly natural and safe for both partners."

 To avoid stained sheets (her patients' biggest concern), she recommends putting a towel down on the bed, or getting busy in the shower.
-And don't be concerned if you see dark red or brown clumps during or after sex; that's just older blood and cells of your uterine lining, and it's perfectly normal.
+And don't be concerned if you see dark red or brown clumps during or after sex; that's just older blood, and it's perfectly normal.

 You might like it—a lot

 Arousal is different for every woman, and some may be too distracted by their period and its annoyances to actually get in the mood for sex.
 But for others, menstruation could actually be a turn-on of sorts.
-That's because your estrogen and testosterone are low on day 1, but they start to rise by day 3.
-"Some women report they feel more aroused and more sensitive around this time," says Ford says.
+That's because your estrogen and testosterone are low on day 1 of your cycle (the day your period starts), but they start to rise by day 3.
+"Some women report they feel more aroused and more sensitive around this time," says Ford.

 Plus, your flow can serve as extra lubrication during sex, which can also increase pleasure.
 If you typically use a store-bought lubricant to help with dryness during sex, this may be your week to go natural.
-And some research suggests that orgasms can even relieve menstrual cramping and PMS.
+Some research suggests that orgasms can even relieve menstrual cramping and PMS.

 ...And your partner might, too